A Little about each Horse

 It is important to match conformation, temperament and spirit between the stallion and the mare.

-Below are the horses that are here at the ranch, and maybe some of them are for sale, but only to proper equine homes that can offer lots of love, barn, paddock and pasture.
-They all are very beloved family members and will only go to a new place that I feel is well worthy of them.
+Below are the horses that are here at the ranch, and maybe some of them are for sale, but only to proper equine homes that can offer lots of love, a nice barn, a big paddock and pasture.
+They all are very beloved family members and will only go to a new place that I feel is well worthy of them and the new rider is a very good match.

 Elding vom Dissenhof DE199220981